 People should have a read of our information sheet, Travel and Your Heart, for general advice.
-I would also recommend that a person check with their specialist or GP that they can fly, and that they have appropriate medical insurance in place in which they have declared their heart condition.
+I would also recommend that a person check with their specialist or GP that they can fly, and that they have appropriate medical cover in place on their travel insurance in which they have declared their heart condition.

 What precautions should people take before a holiday?

 They should make sure they have enough of their medications to last for the whole holiday as well as a copy of their prescription to take with them.
 They should not ignore any symptoms they may experience while away in the hope they can get them checked out on their return home.